-The intention of the next version of the Major Roads Report is to provide a recommendation on the sequencing of the above connectivity priorities for study and delivery.
-Some of the above connectivity priorities have already been the subject of recent extensive study and in some cases are linked to imminent triggers that would warrant an earlier sequencing.
-Others are dependent or heavily linked to other schemes under study and naturally follow on at the same time or subsequently as a complementary measure.
-Working with Partners the intention is to develop a programme of work on bringing forward more detailed work on a series of strategic development corridors, most of which will take a multi-modal approach, developing and appraising options for investment in both road and rail.
+Some of the above connectivity priorities have already been the subject of recent extensive study and in some cases are linked to imminent triggers that would warrant an earlier sequencing for delivery Others are dependent or heavily linked to other schemes under study and naturally follow on at the same time or subsequently as a complementary measure.
+Working with Partners TfN has developed corridors, four of which take a multi-modal approach, developing and appraising options for investment in both road and rail, two focus on rail and one on the road network.
+The Strategic Transport Plan provides further information on the Strategic Development Corridors.